semeval2025-task1/semeval2025-task1.github.io/index.md

 ### Data

-Training data can be obtained from the [Training Data page](/data/training/training_data.md).
+English training data for both subtasks can be obtained from the [Training Data page](/data/training/training_data.md).

-Subtask B training data for English and Portuguese training data for both subtasks coming soon.
+Portuguese training data for both subtasks coming soon.

 #### Sample Data

-See the [Sample Data page](/data/sample/sample_data.md) to explore a sample of training data for both subtasks A and B.
+See the [Sample Data page](/data/sample/sample_data.md) to explore a sample of (English) training data for both subtasks A and B.

 ### Get Involved
 To discuss the task and ensure you receive information about future developments, join the [mailing list](https://groups.google.com/g/admire-semeval-2025).